Warm-glow giving: Corporate social responsibility

 Supporting businesses engaged in corporate social responsibility (CSR) initiatives may give consumers a vicarious warm glow.
 However, recent research suggests that consumers may expect to overpay when companies engage in CSR due to perceptions of price fairness.
 The implication that "doing good" carries a financial burden for businesses leads consumers to infer general price markups.
 This body of research cautions that corporate warm glows may be coupled with "cold prickles" of extra costs.

 Product advertising

 Warm glow can be a central element of cause marketing, in which products are paired with donations.
 When consumers are exposed to products with a direct cause marketing association, their appraisal of both the product and the company may improve due to warm glow.
 There is also evidence that product warm glows may play a role in a process called "hedonic licensing", in which consumers who perceive a moral surplus subsequently allow themselves more leeway to make selfish purchases.

+Capital Markets

+Inefficiency in sustainable investments

+Warm glow in the context of sustainable investments involves investors deriving a sense of satisfaction from their responsible investment decision-making rather than from the actual impact.
+Private investors who engage in sustainable investments tend to rely on their emotions rather than adopting a calculated approach to evaluate the impact of their investment.
+Hence, utility stems from the prosocial act itself and, therefore, does not increase linearly with the level of impact.
+This implies that investors’ willingness to pay is insensible to the level of impact of an investment.

+The concept of warm glow stands in contrast to the conventional behavior outlined in decision theory, often referred to as "consequentialism", where the utility of prosocial investors is directly linked to the level of impact generated by their investments.
+Private investors showing warm glow behavior typically seek opportunities to prevent climate change, leading to a higher willingness to pay for investments with a sustainable impact than investments with no impact.
+Leveraging warm glow becomes important in attracting funds for sustainable investments, encouraging investors to integrate sustainability considerations into their financial decisions.

+However, there are drawbacks when investors prioritize optimizing their warm glow over maximizing impact.
+Companies are incentivized to engage in greenwashing or "impact-washing", promoting "light green" financial products that provide emotional satisfaction but lack substantial impact.
+Warm glow is independent of investors’ sustainability experience, implying that enhanced sustainability accounting won’t contribute to realigning investors’ willingness to pay with the actual level of impact.
+To address this concern, positive externalities can be quantified in monetary terms so that investors adjust their willingness to pay coherently with the level of impact of the sustainable investment.
+Additionally, labels could realign investors' emotional preferences with the quantitative level of impact of a financial product and incentivize firms to offer real "green" products.